-To that end, here are five key considerations for finding the right technology partner for you and tips for avoiding the wrong ones:
+To that end, for the companies that do question whether they need to outsource their software development, here are five key considerations for finding the right technology partner for you and tips for avoiding the wrong ones:

 - Are They Lazy, Or Do They Do Their Homework?
 If the organizations contacting us had done their homework, they would know we’re competitors and not prospects.
 The key to a client-relationship is the ability to listen and understand first before providing answers.
 A good partner will never send out solicitations saying things like “I hope you are the right person…” and will definitely not take the lazy route of then asking “if you’re not the right person, will you tell me who is?”.
 A good partner that claims to understand digital will have taken the right steps to research your company as thoroughly as possible to arrive at any call or meeting having consumed your public website, social media, video and content assets.
 A good partner will immediately show their value by not asking you to provide the elevator pitch and explain your business.